 We answer QSL's any way the get to us but expect SASE's for direct cards.

 What follows is small sample of past station setups, memorable people, places & activities.
 I made 20 trips to Central & South America and enjoyed Ham Radio with friends on every trip.
-I've been a casual DXer on 160 meters for 59 years.
-I do a lot of antenna measurements and experiments and give many antenna programs at clubs and conventions.
+I've been a casual DXer on 160 meters for 60 years.
+I do a lot of antenna measurements and experiments and give antenna programs at clubs and conventions.
 I have published the results of measurements of the performance of shortened loaded antennas Iin QEX, in the first and second issues of 2014.